 Clagett Sailing provides selected sailors and sailing programs with a granted boat.
 This grant provides the selected recipients with the opportunity to experience, train, and race in adaptive sailing events.
 The grant provides for the use of the boat and equipment for up to 4 years.

 Clagett Sailing's Boat Grant Program is open to any North American sailor with adaptive needs with a desire to train and race, or a sailing program that has either an existing program or is looking to create a new program working with adaptive needs sailors.

-Clagett Sailing is accepting applications for the Boat Grant Program.
+Clagett Sailing will be accepting applications for the Boat Grant Program in the coming months keep checking this page.
 There is currently not a boat grant scheduled, however Clagett Sailing’s Boat Grant Committee invites interested applicants to submit an application.
 Applications will be accepted, reviewed and held until a boat grant cycle is approved and scheduled by Clagett Sailing's Board.
 Boats will be granted based on funding and availability.
 After a boat has been granted it will be available to the selected individuals or program upon availability.